FlashCCXII/Major-1/README.md

 Tumi Oladimeji (replace.c, README)

 # Brief Summary of the project's function.
-The project is a C coded program that implements a set operations supported by a menu that will prompt for a specific operation, that each of us individually worked on. aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+The project is a C coded program that implements a set operations supported by a menu that will prompt for a specific operation, that each of us individually worked on.

 # MENU